Whether it’s ebooks, courses, apps, or art, the world of digital products is as vast as it is exciting.

 Build an email list

 An email list is a direct line of communication with your customers.
 By offering a free product or a discount in exchange for email signups, you can grow your list.
+You can also explore various methods to find emails to further expand your list.

 Once you have a list, you can send regular updates, promotional offers, and valuable content to your subscribers.
 This not only helps to sell your current products but also paves the way for future product launches.